mkewls/ghost/README.md

 The structure (skeleton) for a working Alexa App is in place, but there's still a long way to go.
 Specifically, the Skill class and its sub-class event/intent handlers are coded, but much of the game remains to be added.
-I'm spending a couple of hours a day building it out, but of course, life sometimes gets in the way of a devoted daily effort.
-If all goes as planned (haha), I should have the first version of the game pushed to Amazon for certification by mid-January.
+To be continued!

 ## ToDo